kupehtci/DOCUMENTATION/OpenGL/OpenGL Glossary.md

 In clip space, positive X goes right, positive Y up, and positive Z away.

-Clip-space vertices are output by the vertex processing stage of the rendering pipeline.
+Clip-space vertices are output by the vertex processing stage of the [[RENDERING PIPELINE|rendering pipeline]].

 clipping